Let’s go to Piran!

 Everybody loves the seaside!

 If you want to experience Slovenian coast, Piran is a great base for exploring other Slovenia’s coastal places.
 Koper, Izola, Sečovlje Pans, Portorož are calling to be visited.

-At the Tourist Information Center (also on Tartini Square) you can get all the information of the what to see and do while in Piran.
-Renting a bike or hopping on a boat can be a really great idea!
+At the Tourist Information Centre (also on Tartini Square) you can get all the information of the what to see and do while in Piran.
+Renting a bike or hopping on a boat ride can be a really great idea!

 Suppers (stand up water paddlers) are most welcome, too!